donggong1/memae-anomaly-detection/README.md

 3. Prepare dataset.
    1) Download dataset.
    2) Move the dataset into `./dataset`.
    3) The dataset folder should be organized in specific stuctures to fit the `dataloader` as the followings.
-This can be obtained by running the corresponding script in `./matlab_script (To be added)`.
+This can be obtained by running the corresponding script in `./matlab_script`.
 4. Run `.sh` files or `python script_testing.py`.

 ### Training